That Should Be A Movie: The Battle of Chipyong-ni, Part III

 Captain Ramsburg stopped a soldier dragging a wounded Lieutenant Heath down McGee Hill, telling him that they needed every able-bodied man at the front.
 The soldier turned and showed that his other arm was hanging loosely by strips of flesh.
 Ramsburg let him continue down the hill, then gathered every warm body he could find– mortarmen, wiremen, cooks, radiomen, clerks – and placed them on the line.
 The battle became a matter of survival and would be described by many as a grenade fight.
 Officers ordered that arms be destroyed so as not to fall into the hands of the Chinese who were swarming over the hills.

 Around noon Lieutenant Colonel James W. Edwards decided he would outflank Schmitt Hill and ordered the regiment’s tanks to head down the highway on which the Americans had planted mines.
 To remove these mines, the Ranger company attacked as infantry.
-The first three men to make it through the minefield, Corporals Ernest C. Lawson, Jr. George P. Munhall, Jr. and PFC Keith C. Karschney, would receive Silver Stars.
+The first three men to make it through the minefield, Corporals Ernest C. Lawson, Jr. George P. Munhall, Jr., and PFC Keith C. Karschney, would receive Silver Stars.
 Captain George E. Vontom, the commander of the tanks, who refused to be evacuated despite a wound, would receive one as well.
 Schmitt Hill was retaken with what was described as “a knife fight” in which they “played catch with grenades.”
 Yet despite this success, the Chinese continued to attack.

 Around noon Colonel Freemen obeyed his orders and left the perimeter.
 His eyes glistened with tears as he approached the helicopter.
 Lieutenant Colonel Edwards later admitted to lying to Freeman, telling him that the Chinese penetration had been eliminated, because he knew that if Freeman knew there was still a threat he would have never left and would have been court-martialed.
-Freeman’s replacement, John H. Chiles showed good judgment and let Lieutenant Colonel Frank Meszar control operation since he had a better sense of what was going on.
+Freeman’s replacement, John H. Chiles showed good judgment and let Lieutenant Colonel Frank Meszar control the operation since he had a better sense of what was going on.
 Later Freemen wrote to the soldiers, praising their conduct during the battle.
 His men showed him the same respect and did not hold his evacuation against him.

 Meanwhile, just 6 miles away rescue was coming in the form of the 5th Cavalry, the Black Knights, of the 1st Cavalry Division.
 Their commander, Col. Marcel G. Crombez, was an opinionated, stubborn man who alienated many yet always got the job done.
 Under his command was Lieutenant Colonel Edgar J. Treacy Jr., a West Point graduate and World War II veteran, who commanded of the 3rd Battalion.
-Crombez, who had also attended West Point but had been ordered to remain stateside during World War II, had a conflicting relationship with him, with Crombez’s jealousy of him being extend to the whole battalion.
-This conflict had been going on since September 13, 1950 when during the battle to hold The Naktong River at the Pusan Perimeter.
+Crombez, who had also attended West Point but had been ordered to remain stateside during World War II, had a conflicting relationship with him, with Crombez’s jealousy of him being extended to the whole battalion.
+This conflict had been going on since September 13, 1950, when during the battle to hold The Naktong River at the Pusan Perimeter.
 Crombez had ordered Treacy to charge Hill 174 even after he had been repulsed by the North Koreans three times.
-Treacy object at first, but eventual obeyed and took the hill, and then was driven off the next morning.
+Treacy objected at first, but eventually obeyed and took the hill, and then was driven off the next morning.
 Crombez had called him a coward and yellow in front of his men and the other officers.
-If Treacy had a fault, it was caring for men to deeply.
+If Treacy had a fault, it was caring for men too deeply.

-Crombez’ column had been slowly advancing up the Koksu-ri-Chipyong-ni Highway since the night of the 13th, haven been stopped by blown bridges and 2,000 Chinese entrenched on the ridges which lined the route.
+Crombez’ column had been slowly advancing up the Koksu-ri-Chipyong-ni Highway since the night of the 13th, haven been stopped by blown bridges and 2,000 Chinese entrenched on the ridges that lined the route.
 The 1st and 2nd battalions had been moving along the ridges, clearing them of the enemy presence while the 3rd was in reserve.
 When Crombez received word from Chiles that the Americans at Chipyong-ni were in desperate straits, he made a crucial decision.
 His Patton and Sherman tanks would fly down the road.
-On their roofs the men of the 3rd Battalion would ride and whenever enemy resistance was met, jump off, eliminate it and jump back on the tanks.
+On their roofs, the men of the 3rd Battalion would ride and whenever enemy resistance was met, jump off, eliminate it, and jump back on the tanks.
 Treacy saw a disaster in the making, and despite Crombez’s orders for him to stay behind, went with his men by hitching a ride in a truck driven by South Korean soldiers.

 Lieutenant Colonel Edgar J. Treacy, Jr